• Skip to main content

 • Main Course - This sweet mashed butternut squash pairs well with almost any main dish including turkey, ham, beef, chicken or pot roast.
 Perfect for the holidays or great with a Whole Roasted Chicken or Simple Roasted Salmon.

-• Holiday Sides - Round out your holiday side dish menu with Rosemary Garlic Mashed Potatoes, Cranberry Herb Bread Stuffing, and Broccoli Au Gratin.
+• Holiday Sides - Round out your holiday side dish menu with Rosemary Garlic Mashed Potatoes, Cranberry Herb Bread Stuffing, Roasted Carrots and Cauliflower, and Broccoli Au Gratin.

 A bowl of mashed butternut squash topped with butter on a wicker mat with sage leaves.